What If I Let Go

 The Shape of It

-The fear is not of being here.
+The fear lives elsewhere.
 I have settled into Loreto more easily than I expected.
-The fear is not of solitude, which has become companionable.
-It is not of silence, which I am learning to inhabit.
+Solitude has become companionable.
+Silence I am learning to inhabit.

 The fear is of what happens if I truly let go.